greg-raven/grus/_posts/2021-06-04-oppose-bidens-unconstitutional-executive-gun-orders.md

 I oppose each of the following actions:

 - The targeting stabilizing braces in an attempt to re-classify pistols or firearms into a short-barreled rifle subject to the National Firearms Act.
-- Publishing model “red flag” legislation so anti-gun neighbors and co-workers can target lawful citizens they may disagree with.
+- Publishing model "red flag" legislation so anti-gun neighbors and co-workers can target lawful citizens they may disagree with.
-- Erroneously targeting 3D printing and 80% receivers as “ghost guns.”
+- Erroneously targeting 3D printing and 80% receivers as "ghost guns."
 - Nominating former ATF agent and anti-freedom activist David Chipman to be Director of ATF.

 I strongly encourage you to raise oppositions to these actions with the Biden administration!
 Congress *must* assert itself as a co-equal branch against Resident Biden’s unprecedented use of executive actions.